Jtomaspires/AP-wokflow/README.md

 ## What it is

-This repo rebuilds a procure-to-pay AP assistant with **native LangGraph** instead of Launchpad `TicketWorkflow`.
+A procure-to-pay AP assistant built with **native LangGraph**.
 The graph, domain, and ports do not import Postgres, Redis, or an LLM vendor — adapters swap (memory in tests, Postgres in the worker).

 Operators use **curl** or the React operator console in `frontend/`.
-There is no Streamlit UI.

-Day plans: [docs/README.md](docs/README.md).
-Call diagrams: [docs/diagrams/LAB_CALL_DIAGRAMS.md](docs/diagrams/LAB_CALL_DIAGRAMS.md).
+Operator UI: [frontend/README.md](frontend/README.md).

 ---